daniel-lanciana/style-guides/sql.md

 ### Constraints

-Constraints help ensure data integrity and define relationships between tables.
+Constraints help ensure referential integrity and define relationships between tables.

 Use of `FOREIGN KEY` should always be used when referencing values from another table.
 Use of `UNIQUE` should always be used when one-or-more fields are not permitted to be